nexodus-io/nexodus/README.md

 - IOT networking to any node anywhere regardless of the platform
 - Hybrid data center connectivity that circumvents NAT challenges
 - Take a connectivity portion out of platform concerns, reset back to the original K8s days, /32 routed network
-- IP mobility
+- IP mobility - /32 host routing allows for addresses to be advertised anywhere with convergence times only limited by a round-trip-time to a controller.
-- Zero-trust - how do you do zero-trust without a zero trust networking story outside of shift?
+- Zero-trust - how do you do zero-trust without a zero trust networking story outside of shift (this includes distributed policy which is the conerstone of ZTN)?
 - Backend Container connectivity to external nodes that are not part of K8s/docker/podman and have no idea about k8s/docker/podman (across clouds, through NAT and encrypted)
-- Compliance scenario where a bunch of nodes need to be isolated from one another (PCI)
+- Compliance scenario where a bunch of nodes need to be isolated from one another outside of a single network administrative domain (PCI).
-- Generic platform agnostic approach for workloads not tied to a platform.
+- Generic platform agnostic approach for workloads not tied to a platform or even OS.
+- Simple, yet flexible deployment models that provide enterprise auth out of the box with a SaaS approach.

 ## Apex and connectivity scenarios: